jasminappleby/Jasmins-Homepage/README.md

 # Jasmins-Homepage

+## Think linktree, without the hassle of paywalls.

-a homepage which will be linked to portfolio, and social medias. designed with solely mobile in mind. think linktree, without the hassle of paywalls.
+A homepage which will be linked to my portfolio site, and social medias.

+Designed with solely mobile in mind, but also styled for desktop viewing.

+View site here: